irx-404notfound/programming-notes/react /create-new-project.md

 - All configurated.

 > [!TIP]
-> This option is optional, but it's recommended.
+> This step is optional, but recommended.

 Install [Visual Studio Code](https://code.visualstudio.com/download) and inside it, install these extensions: